team-inference/nombareclaim/backend/SECURITY.md

   The real sandbox host, per the official docs, is `https://sandbox.nomba.com` — no `api.` subdomain.
 Production is
   unaffected: `https://api.nomba.com`.
-- **Sandbox checkout endpoints live under a different path prefix entirely** — `/sandbox/checkout/...`, not `/v1/checkout/...`.
-This isn't just a different host; it's a genuinely different path structure for checkout-specific operations.
-Auth (`/v1/auth/token/issue`) is NOT affected — same `/v1` prefix in both environments. `app/services/nomba_client.py` now branches on whether `NOMBA_API_BASE_URL` contains "sandbox" to pick the right prefix (`_checkout_path_prefix()`).
+- **Sandbox checkout path — corrected a second time.** A prior correction claimed sandbox checkout endpoints live under a different path prefix, `/sandbox/checkout/...`.
+That was itself wrong: a team member reproduced a real `404` hitting that exact path against the actual hackathon sandbox, and the hackathon organizer's own "verified endpoints" reference (posted directly in the hackathon Slack) lists only `POST /v1/checkout/order` for checkout, no separate sandbox path.
+Checkout uses the SAME path, `/v1/checkout/order`, in both sandbox and production — only the HOST differs, same as auth.
+The environment-branching this earlier correction added to `app/services/nomba_client.py` (`_checkout_path_prefix()`, a modified `_root_host()`) has been removed.
 - **Checkout response field is `checkoutLink`, not `checkoutUrl`** — the training quiz's claim that `checkoutUrl` was confirmed was itself wrong.
 The official doc's real example response shows `data.checkoutLink`.
 Both are now accepted defensively (`checkoutLink` preferred), in case a real response ever differs from this specific example.
-- **The transaction-verification endpoint is different than previously coded.** Previously: `GET /checkout/order/{orderReference}` (an unconfirmed guess, never actually verified against a real response).
-Actually, per the official doc:
+Independently confirmed a second time by the organizer's own endpoint reference.
+- **The transaction-verification endpoint — corrected a second time.**
+  A prior correction changed this to
-  `GET /sandbox/checkout/transaction?idType=orderReference&id={ref}`
+  `GET /sandbox/checkout/transaction?idType=orderReference&id={ref}`,
-  in sandbox.
-Response shape is also now confirmed: `data.success` (boolean) and `data.message` / `data.transactionDetails.statusCode` (text, observed value `"PAYMENT SUCCESSFUL"`) — `services/recovery.py`'s `confirm_recovery_if_paid` now checks these as the primary signal, with the earlier guessed field names kept only as a fallback.
+  per the official sandbox-testing doc.
+That's now the one being
+  overridden: the ORIGINAL training material's claim — `GET /checkout/order/{orderReference}` — turns out to be correct after all, independently matched by the organizer's own reference and consistent with the same reproduced `404` above.
+Two independent sources plus a real error now agree; the differing doc is set aside this time.
+No confirmed response-body example exists yet for this specific endpoint from any source — `confirm_recovery_if_paid` checks several plausible field names defensively rather than assuming one, on purpose.
 - **Webhook payload shape is nested, with a confirmed `customerEmail` field** — `data.transaction.merchantTxRef`, `data.transaction.transactionId`, `data.order.orderReference`,